sigamani/agentic-rag/README.md

 - `AgenticGraphChunker`: combines document structure + section links
 - `SemanticChunker`: based on cosine similarity and embedding cohesion

 Despite the advanced graph and multimodal-aware chunkers, **semantic chunking with cosine similarity** performed **just as well** in terms of retrieval precision and generation quality when paired with extracted multimodal descriptions.

-These findings shaped the current design toward simplicity, performance, and reproducibility.
+Probably due to the fact that most of the context in these documents are sentences.